andrewcooke/choochoo/docs/impulse.md

 The difference is that Fatigue is quicker to build and quicker to fall away.
-That's easy to include in the model - we'll scale it by some number so it grows more quickly, and we'll give it a shorter time-scale, so it decreases more quickly.
+That's easy to include in the model - we'll scale it by some number so it grows more quickly, and we'll give it a shorter time-scale, so it falls back down more quickly.

+With this we can model "being careful" - the idea is to do enough training that Fitness creeeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
+Train, but keep an eye on Fatigue
+- it it's getting too bug, take a break.

 #### Summary